Medical Policy: 02.04.74

 (Referral for genetic testing if the personal risk level for a mutation in breast cancer susceptibility gene 1 or 2 is 10% or greater)

 National Comprehensive Cancer Network (NCCN) guidelines present specific criteria for genetic testing for hereditary breast and/or ovarian cancer syndrome.
 The guidelines address genetic risk assessment, counseling, testing and management based on test results.

-The current National Comprehensive Cancer Network (NCCN) guideline (Genetic/Familial High-Risk Assessment: Breast and Ovarian (Version 1.2019) states that a male warrants genetic counseling and to consider genetic testing if he has prostate cancer of Gleason score 7 or higher and one of the following: (1) at least one close blood relative with ovarian cancer or breast cancer at age 50 or younger, or (2) at least two relatives with breast, ovarian, or prostate cancers (Gleason 7 or higher) at any age.
-Testing with a diagnosis of prostate cancer without the family history component is not recommended.
+The current National Comprehensive Cancer Network (NCCN) guideline (Genetic/Familial High-Risk Assessment: Breast and Ovarian (Version 3.2019) states that a male warrants genetic counseling and to consider genetic testing if he has metastatic prostate cancer or prostate cancer (any grade) with the following: (1) at least one close blood relative with ovarian cancer or breast cancer at age 50 or younger, or (2) at least two relatives with breast, ovarian, or prostate cancers (Gleason 7 or higher) at any age.
+Testing with a diagnosis of non-metastatic prostate cancer without the family history component is not recommended.

 At this time no other NCCN guidelines recommend the genetic testing of BRCA1 or BRCA2 based on diagnosis alone.